chipguyhere/RuggedPaxCompanion/README.md

 7. Ensure correct fit, and that the cabinet door still closes with the additional circuit board installed.

-8. Wire the power supply (12 volts) into the top right corner (2-position) connector of the Companion board (at a minimum), observing correct polarity.
+8. Wire the power supply (12 volts) into the top right corner (2-position) connector of the Companion board, observing correct polarity.
 Any other things you wire to the Companion board will depend on your choice of enabled features.

 # Setup